filamentgroup/enhance/README.md

 1. Define some variables and functions for loading assets and accessing information about the browser and markup
-2. Run one or more tests to see if a browser is qualified to load and render additional enhancements 3.
+2. Run one or more tests to see if a browser is qualified to load and render additional enhancements
+3.
-	a.
-If it's not qualified, exit early and do nothing more
+	- A. If it's not qualified, exit early and do nothing more
-	b.
-If it is qualified, proceed on to load additional assets, add classes to the document, etc.
+	- B. If it is qualified, proceed on to load additional assets, add classes to the document, etc.

 ## How to use